 - a.
 Denying the student, without just cause, access to varying points of view. - b.
 Deliberately suppressing or distorting subject matter for which the educator bears responsibility. - c.
 Failing to make reasonable effort to protect the health and safety of the student or creating conditions harmful to student learning. - d.
 Conducting professional business in such a way that the practitioner repeatedly exposes students or other practitioners to unnecessary embarrassment or disparagement. - e.
-Engaging in any act of illegal discrimination, or otherwise denying a student or practitioner participation in the benefits of any program on the grounds of race, creed, color, religion, age, sex, sexual orientation, gender identity, disability, marital status, or national origin. - f.
+Engaging in any act of illegal discrimination, or otherwise denying a student or practitioner participation in the benefits of any program on the grounds of race, color, religion, age, sex, disability, marital status, national origin, or membership in a definable minority. - f.
 Soliciting students or parents of students to purchase equipment, supplies, or services from the practitioner for the practitioner's personal advantage. - g.
 Accepting gifts from vendors or potential vendors where there may be the appearance of or an actual conflict of interest. - h.
 Intentionally disclosing confidential information including, but not limited to, unauthorized sharing of information concerning student academic or disciplinary records, health and medical information, assessment or testing results, or family income.
 Licensees shall comply with state and federal laws and local school board policies relating to the confidentiality of student records, unless disclosure is required or permitted by law. - i.
 Refusing to participate in a professional inquiry when requested by the board. - j.
 Aiding, assisting, or abetting an unlicensed person in the completion of acts for which licensure is required. - k.
-Failing to self-report to the board within 60 days any founded child abuse report, or any conviction for a criminal offense listed in 25.3(1) "b" (1) which requires revocation of the practitioner's license. - l.
-Delegating tasks to unqualified personnel. - m.
+Failing to self-report to the board within 60 days any founded child abuse report, or any conviction for a criminal offense listed in 25.3(1)"b"(1) which requires revocation of the practitioner's license. - I. Delegating tasks to unqualified personnel. - m.
 Failing to comply with federal, state, and local laws applicable to the fulfillment of professional obligations. - n.
-Allowing another person to use one's practitioner license for any purpose

-- o.
-Performing services beyond the authorized scope of practice for which the individual is licensed or prepared or performing services without holding a valid license. - p.
-Falsifying, forging, or altering a license issued by the board. - q.
-Failure of the practitioner holding a contract under Iowa Code section 279.13 to disclose to the school official responsible for determining assignments a teaching assignment for which the practitioner is not properly licensed. - r.
-Failure of a school official responsible for assigning licensed practitioners holding contracts under Iowa Code section 279.13 to adjust an assignment if the practitioner discloses to the official that the practitioner is not properly licensed for an assignment. - 25.3(7) Standard VII-compliance with state law governing obligations to state or local governments, student loan obligations, child support obligations, and board orders.
+Allowing another person to use one's practitioner license for any purpose. - o.
+Performing services beyond the authorized scope of practice for which the individual is licensed or prepared. - 25.3(7) Standard VII-compliance with state law governing student loan obligations and child support obligations.
 Violation of this standard includes: - a.
-Failing to comply with 282-Chapter 8 concerning payment of debts to state or local governments. - b.
-Failing to comply with 282-Chapter 10 concerning child support obligations. - c.
-Failing to comply with a board order. - 25.3(8) Standard VIII-incompetence.
-Violation of this standard includes, but is not limited to: - a.
-Willfully or repeatedly departing from or failing to conform to the minimum standards of acceptable and prevailing educational practice in the state of Iowa. - b.
-Willfully or repeatedly failing to practice with reasonable skill and safety.
+Failing to comply with 282-Chapter 9 concerning repayment of student loans. - b.
+Failing to comply with 282-Chapter 10 concerning child support obligations. - a.
+Willfully or repeatedly departing from or failing to conform to the minimum standards of acceptable and prevailing educational practice in the state of lowa. - b.
+Willfully or repeatedly failing to practice with reasonable skill and safety. - 25.3(8) Standard VIII-incompetence.
+Violation of this standard includes, but is not limited to: These rules are intended to implement IOWA CODE § 272.2(1)"a."